History of Turkish Airlines in Timeline

 In 2001, an Antalya-Frankfurt route was added through a code-sharing agreement with Sun Express.

-Throughout most of 2001, Turkey underwent an economic crisis, leading to a reduction in traffic on domestic routes.
+Throughout most of 2001, Turkey underwent an economic crisis, leading to a reduction in traffic on domestic routes in particular.
 THY managed to survive after the September 11 attacks on the United States without a government bailout or mass layoffs.

-In 2003, 12 million people visited the country.
-Tourism was rising, with 20 million people expected to visit the country in 2005.
+Tourism was rising, with 12 million people expected to visit the country in 2003.

-In 2004, a fleet expansion program kicked off, helping THY maintain one of the youngest fleets in Europe.
-In July, the airline announced a $2.8 billion order of 36 jets from Airbus, plus an order for 15 Boeing 737s.
+In 2004, Turkish Airlines kicked off another fleet expansion program.
+In July that year, the airline announced a massive $2.8 billion order of 36 jets from Airbus, plus an order for 15 Boeing 737s.

-In 2004, the privatization program was revived with a public offering of 20% of shares on the Istanbul Stock Exchange.
-The Turkish government owned 75% of shares after the offering, which raised $170 million.
+In 2004, the privatization program was revived with a public offering of 20% of Turkish Airlines' shares on the Istanbul Stock Exchange, raising $170 million.

-Throughout 2004, Turkish Airlines ordered over 50 aircraft from both Boeing and Airbus.
+Throughout 2004, Turkish Airlines ordered over 50 aircraft from Boeing and Airbus.

 2005: Divested holding in Cyprus Turkish Airlines

-In 2005, THY divested its 50% holding in Cyprus Turkish Airlines (Kıbrıs Türk Hava Yolları).
-Tourism was rising, with 20 million people expected to visit the country in 2005 versus 12 million in 2003.
+In 2005, Turkish Airlines divested its 50% holding in Cyprus Turkish Airlines (Kıbrıs Türk Hava Yolları).

-On 1 May 2006, Turkish Airlines Flight Academy (TAFA) started training with 16 cadets.
+On 1 May 2006, Turkish Airlines Flight Academy started training with 16 cadets.
+The academy is based at Istanbul Atatürk Airport and uses Aydın Çıldır Airport for training activities.

-In December 2006, Turkish Airlines began an 18-month integration process to join the Star Alliance, which it eventually joined on April 1, 2008.
+Turkish Airlines started an 18-month integration process to join the Star Alliance in December 2006.

 On April 1, 2008, Turkish Airlines became a member of the Star Alliance network.